vedang14/restapi/README.md

 Task 1.
 Java REST API
 Implement an application in java which provides a REST API with endpoints for searching,creating and deleting “server” objects:

+Created the RestApi application using Spring Boot while at same time mantaining code modularization, tested exposed endpoints using Postman .

 Outcomes :
 1. Get Request to show list of all available server objects :
 ![alt Text](https://github.com/vedang14/restapi/blob/master/src/main/resources/screenshots/get_req_list_all.JPG)